 The inexpensive unique Slitherpinch may be useful for its leech if you are having trouble with mana early on.

 For Rich Folks - Rare with high life, any resists (chaos/elemental) you still need, armour bonus, attack speed, physical damage, roughly in that order of priority.
-My gloves:
+For example:

 For Most Folks - Rare belt with armour, life, resists (chaos/elemental) if possible.
 Wurm's Molt, or Perandus Blazon may be useful early on to help equip your items.

 For Rich Folks - Rustic Sash with over 20% damage, 200+ armour, 50+ life and resists, energy shield for Aegis users or weapon elemental damage, or Meginord's Girdle or Immortal Flesh if you are brave and well stocked with spell block.
 Belts I've used recently:

 For Most Folks - I do highly recommend boots with both life and 30% increased movement speed if at all possible.